T H E F A R M E R S

 Zoë grew up in the UK, with her father in the military, resulting in a very transient lifestyle as a child.
 She always wanted to teach, so following her passion for people and learning, she completed her teacher training in High School English Language and Literature and had her first years of teaching in Northern England, before moving to the Falkland Islands for a teaching opportunity there (which is where she met Travis).

-Moving to Australia and beginning to farm with Travis was a completely new experience for her, however through lots of questions, reading and gaining experience, they now successfully farm hand in hand.
-Not coming from an agricultural background allows Zoë to have a different perspective on their farming enterprise.
+Having not come from a farming background, moving to Australia and beginning to farm with Travis was a completely new experience for her, however through lots of questions, reading and getting stuck into all elements of farming, they now successfully farm hand in hand.
+However, Zoë believes that one of her biggest advantages is having not grown up in the farming world, which has allowed her to have a different perspective on their farming enterprise.

 Whilst no two days are the same on the farm, as well as being involved in the practical side of the farm, Zoë is responsible for the social media, marketing and public relations aspect of the business.
 She is passionate about building relationships through growing food, using social media to educate and share some of the realities of farm life and working alongside the local community.